Net Promoter Score: Detailed Guide + Calculation Tips

 Always seek permission to engage further, ensuring you respect their privacy.
 If they agree, ensure you have their preferred contact method.

-Magoosh is a renowned online test preparation platform for exams like GRE, GMAT and TOEFL.
+Magoosh is a renowned online test preparation platform for exams like the GRE, GMAT and TOEFL.
 When students' anticipated GMAT scores, predicted by Magoosh, differed from their actual results, it sent a wave of concern.

 Adjusting the predictive algorithm might yield scores that could seem disheartening to students, potentially affecting their motivation.